steveinit/TRACER-framework/FRAMEWORK.md

 ## Related Tools

-The TRACER network path analysis tool is designed to empower security practitioners in the Analyze and Communicate pillars.
+TRACER PAL is designed to empower security practitioners in the Analyze and Communicate pillars.
 See [README.md](README.md) for technical documentation and usage instructions.